The Twilight Valley: Chart performance

-"The Twilight Valley" made its chart debut on the official Oricon Albums Chart at #4 rank for first week with 36,060 sold copies.
-It charted for 8 weeks and totally sold 58,190 copies.
+"The Twilight Valley" made its chart debut on the official Oricon Albums Chart at No. 4 with first week sales of 36,060 copies.
+It charted for eight weeks, selling a total of 58,190 copies.

 Track listing

 All tracks are composed by Yuri Nakamura, written by Nana Azuki and arranged by Hirohito Furui.

 Personnel

 Credits adapted from the CD booklet of The Twilight Valley.